Tiberias23/Chat_program/README.md

 if you need a Gui version of the client you can use the client_gui.py file instead of the client.py file in the other branch.

-if you want to run the client on a different machine you need to change the host variable in the client.py file to the ip address of the server machine bevor running it.
+if you want to run the client on a different machine you need to change the host variable in the client.py file to the ip address of the server machine be for running it.

+if you want to make your own client you have to encode end decode your Message with Base64

 ## Contributing